ChrisPenner/ChrisPenner.github.io/site/drafts/transducers.md

 Our reducing function is very simple, it takes an input and returns a result!

 Next we'll need to define the type of a **transducer** itself.
 Remember, a transducer accepts a reducing function which represents the rest of the pipeline and returns a new reducing function.
-It shakes out somethingn like this:
+It shakes out something like this:

 ```haskell
 type Transducer r i o = RF r o -> RF r i